 VisionH2 Engages Environmental Consultants

-/EIN News/ -- JERSEY CITY, N.J., Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Vision Hydrogen Corporation (OTCQB:VIHD) (“VisionH2” or the “Company”) is pleased to announce that it has engaged DGMR (“DGMR”), a Netherlands-based engineering consultancy, for environmental studies and planning services for the Company’s pioneering Green Energy Hub development project in the North Sea Port of Vlissingen, the Netherlands, and which is being designed to provide import, storage and handling facilities for hydrogen carriers, renewable energy products and green fuels.
+JERSEY CITY, N.J., Nov.
+04, 2022 (GLOBE NEWSWIRE) -- Vision Hydrogen Corporation VIHD ("VisionH2" or the "Company") is pleased to announce that it has engaged DGMR ("DGMR"), a Netherlands-based engineering consultancy, for environmental studies and planning services for the Company's pioneering Green Energy Hub development project in the North Sea Port of Vlissingen, the Netherlands, and which is being designed to provide import, storage and handling facilities for hydrogen carriers, renewable energy products and green fuels.

 DGMR has been engaged to provide specialist studies and reports to support the Company's environmental permit application and to assess and calculate the impact of the Company's activities on the surrounding area, to ensure future operations conform to and exceed to all required standards.